 c.
 Approval authority as outlined in Schedule “A” and 8.5.

-The Manager of Purchasing and Supply is responsible for:
+The Senior Manager, Procurement and Supply is responsible for:

 a.
 The integrity of the procurement process with the exception of those items listed in Schedule “B”;